Introduction to Identity Operators in Python

 Output:

 As one can notice, the value of x is a string.
-However, it is not an operator is applied, and hence else the value is printed on the console.
+However, it is not an operator that is applied, and hence else, the value is printed on the console.

 Conclusion

-As we saw above, how the identity operator plays an important role in Python is determining the class type or comparing two object values.
-There are ample of operators that help you ease your task to be done in python.
+As we saw above, the identity operator’s role in Python is determining the class type or comparing two object values.
+There are many operators available in Python that can help simplify tasks.
 One should go through these identities and then to other operators to get the full understanding and grip over it.

 Recommended Articles